-NCLIS 2006 Health Award, Top Ten of Nation’s Libraries in Outreach Services awarded in Washington DC, to the library of Pacific College of Oriental Medicine.
-Plaque and photos in Library lobby California State Library Health Award 2006 to the Pacific College of Oriental Medicine.
+NCLIS 2006 Health Award, Top Ten of Nation’s Libraries in Outreach Services awarded in Washington DC, to the library of Pacific College of Health and Science.
+Plaque and photos in Library lobby California State Library Health Award 2006 to the Pacific College of Health and Science.
 Top Library in State of California for Outreach Services.
 Award amount $1,000

 2005-2006 Consumer Health Information Community Service, National Network of Libraries of Medicine, NLM number 5415 GFB715 amount $6,000

 2004- 2006 Senior Health Project: Electronic Access to Health Information, National Network of Libraries of Medicine, NLM award number 5415 G FB342 amount $40,000